scalacenter/scalafix.g8/readme.md

 To try out the latest Scalafix milestone in the v0.6.x series, follow the instructions from the readme in the [scalafix/](scalafix/readme.md) directory.

+## Template license

+Written in 2020 by Scala Center

+To the extent possible under law, the author(s) have dedicated all copyright and related and neighboring rights to this template to the public domain worldwide.
+This template is distributed without any warranty.
+See <https://creativecommons.org/publicdomain/zero/1.0/>.